 The final dividend cannot exceed the amount recommended by the Directors and can only be paid after the members at a general meeting have approved it.
-The Directors recommend a final dividend of 2.50p per ordinary share to the holders of ordinary shares and 4.50p per "C" share to the holders of "C" shares, payable on 9 August 2017 to those shareholders registered at the close of business on 14 July 2017, which will bring the total dividends for the year to 5.00p per ordinary share, 8.00p per "C" share and 1.50p per "D" share.
+The Directors recommend a final dividend of 2.50p per ordinary share to the holders of ordinary shares and 4.50p per "C" share to the holders of "C" shares, payable on 8 August 2018 to those shareholders registered at the close of business on 13 July 2018, which will bring the total dividends for the year to 5.00p per ordinary share and 8.00p per "C" share.